 Exception or non-formulary requests are initially reviewed by us through the formulary exception review process.
-You or your Physician can submit the request to us by faxing the Coverage Determination Request Form.
+Your prescriber or doctor and pharmacy staff will need to provide certain information in order for us to review an exception request.
+Your prescriber or pharmacy staff can submit the request to us by faxing the Coverage Determination Request Form.

 If the drug is denied, you will be notified of your appeals process, in writing.
 You can also find information about the exceptions process for prescription drugs in your Certificate of Coverage policy document.

 To request an expedited review for exigent circumstance, select the “Expedited/Urgent” box on the Request Form.

 If the plan does not cover your medication or has restrictions or limits on your medication that You don’t think will work for You, You can do one of the following:

 - Ask Your health care provider if there is another covered medication that will work for You

 - The medication that is normally covered has caused a harmful reaction to You;

 - Your health care provider can ask the plan to make an “exception” to cover a medication or to remove medication restrictions or limits

 - There is a reason to believe the medication that is normally covered would cause a harmful reaction; or